-Bill C-5, An Act to amend the Judges Act and the Criminal Code, was introduced in the House of Commons on 4 February 2020 by the Honourable David Lametti, Minister of Justice and Attorney General of Canada.
-A Charter Statement for the bill was tabled on 7 February 2020.
+Bill C-3, An Act to amend the Judges Act and the Criminal Code, was introduced in the House of Commons on 25 September 2020 by the Honourable David Lametti, Minister of Justice and Attorney General of Canada.
+A Charter Statement for the bill was tabled on 30 September 2020.
+The first reading version of Bill C-3 was identical to the former Bill C-5, An Act to amend the Judges Act and the Criminal Code, which was introduced in the House of Commons on 7 February 2020 and which subsequently died on the Order Paper when Parliament was prorogued in August 2020.